Ashutosh-Tiwari-23/practiceGit/README.md

 ## step 6: include the destination url of the repository

-## git remote add origin https://github.com/ , the name origin is alias of the destination url
+## git remote add origin https://github.com/ , the name origin is alias of the destination url.
+Note: Once the destination url is set, then this step is not required for the next changes until the destination remains same.

 ## final step : to push the code from main to the origin ( final destination)